-Family members of a full-time employee receive a 20% discount on YMCA programs.
+Dependent family members of a full-time employee receive a 20% discount on YMCA programs.
 This includes dependent children.
+Only those living with you and marked as dependents of full-time employee qualify.

 Part-time employees (or seasonal/temporary), are eligible to receive an individual adult membership.
 Part-time or seasonal employees who wish to enroll in a an adult program activity, may receive a 20% discount on adult programs, this is subject to program availability.